 Generosity – Where & When

 Once you have determined that you want to be giving more – maybe even sacrificially giving – the next natural question has to do with where the money should be given.
 Though you may have some ideas, it takes time to develop a holistic strategy.
-My wife, Kathy, and I found ourselves in that position many years ago.
+My wife Kathy and I found ourselves in that position some years ago.
 We had funds we knew we wanted to give, but we weren’t sure yet where or how.
 We wanted time to prayerfully and mindfully decide where God wanted us to steward those dollars.

 Kathy and I decided to start a foundation after a tremendously successful year in business.
-I was analyzing our profits that November and based on the formula I had set up, (found in Generosity Blog Part 2), I realized there was a large sum of money we were committed to giving away, but no solid plan about where to give.
+I was analyzing our profits that November and based on the formula I had set up, (read Generosity Blog Part 2 to learn more about using a formula), I realized there was a large sum of money we were committed to giving away, but no solid plan about where to give.
 We didn’t feel that God was leading us to simply give this additional amount to the ministries we were already supporting.

 You can read more reasons why starting a foundation was the right route for our family by clicking this handout titled Reasons Paul and Kathy Started a Foundation.
 For us, it has been a marvelous place to “park” God’s money.